zyseme/frontend-challenge/README.md

 ### Objective

-Create an arbitrary multilevel object/JSON tree-like viewer/editor, all in one, something like the below mockups demonstrates:
+Create an arbitrary multilevel object/JSON tree-like viewer/editor, all in one, something like the below mockup demonstrates:

 ![Mockup](/mockup.png?raw=true "Mockup")